theMichaelB/sess/README.md

+Created because I got frustrated with the heaviness of tmux, and the others didn't quite do what I wanted.

+Also this is the age of vibe coding.
+I've honestly not even read the code.
+It works like I want it to, that's about it.

+This is the only human content in here, everything else is codex!
+Enjoy.

 # sess — Minimal Session Persistence for the Terminal

 `sess` creates a shell inside a daemon-managed PTY that you can attach/detach from.
 It aims to be small, fast, and robust for everyday use.